 About This Salad

+This salad is best made during spring and summer when strawberries are at their peak.
 The butter lettuce here is tender and soft which makes it a perfect base for the juicy and sweet strawberries perfumed beautifully with a lime, raspberry vinaigrette.
 An impressive side for summertime entertaining.

 Notes and Tips

 - Make the dressing the day before and keep it in a glass jar in the fridge; this will allow the oils and vinegar to absorb all the wonderful aromatic flavour from the makrut/kaffir lime leaves.

 - Wash your berries first, then hull and cut them, as they have a tendency to become waterlogged.